Isaac Cruz: Cruz vs. Vargas

 On 19 June 2021, Cruz took on former WBC super featherweight champion Francisco Vargas on the undercard of Jermall Charlo vs. Juan Macias Montiel.
 With 30 seconds left in the fight, Cruz opened up a serious cut over Vargas' right eye with an accidental headbutt, but the fight was allowed to continue.
 With roughly 17 seconds left in the fight, Cruz landed a left-right combination that sent Vargas to the canvas (Showtime's onscreen clock accidentally reset to 1:00 minute and started late, so it is not entirely clear when the knockdown occurred).
 Although the latter was able to finish out the fight and hear the final bell, Cruz prevailed as the winner via wide unanimous decision, with scores of 97–92, 99–90 and 100–89 all in his favor.

 Cruz vs. Davis

 WBA (Regular) lightweight champion Gervonta Davis had originally been slated to face Rolando Romero on 5 December 2021.
 However, when Romero was pulled from the bout due to sexual harassment allegations made against him, Cruz was announced as Davis' replacement opponent and was brought in at 2 weeks notice.
 It was the first time that Cruz was headlining a pay-per-view bout.
 The fight was a tightly contested affair, with the judges' scorecards reading 115–113, 115–113 and 116–112 in Davis' favor, resulting in the second loss of Cruz's professional career.
-Nevertheless, Cruz became the only second fighter after Germán Meraz to go the distance with Davis.
+Nevertheless, Cruz became the only second fighter after Germán Meraz to go the distance with Davis; as a result from Davis fighting the bout with a broken hand.